Angeslab/Process-Journal/index.md

 ![Sketch of Bracelet Concept](images/sketch.png)

 Reflections: I was inspired by the idea of mood jewellery and combining emotional states through visible and trackable.
-Most wearables focus on fitness, but I wanted something that supports reflection[...]
+Most wearables focus on fitness, but I wanted something that supports reflection.
+This week I also found my group; Jade and

 ## Week 7
+Focus: Refining the bracelet’s functionality and begin planning the technical implementation.

+Two bracelet modes: Calm and stressed

+Mood Detection Mode – automatic mood logging based on heart rate

+Spike Logging Mode – detects and stores heart rate spikes

+Reflection Mode – end-of-day summary via logo touch

+Selected micro:bit V2 as the controller for its built-in sensors and MakeCode compatibility.

+Chose pulse sensor for BPM tracking and NeoPixels for visual feedback.

+Explored wearable assembly options using conductive thread and soft materials.

+Reflections: Automating mood detection based on BPM changes simplifies the user experience and makes the bracelet more responsive.
+I decided to log “Stressed” if BPM exceeds the rolling average by 15%, and “Calm” otherwise.

 ## Week 8
+Focus: Coding the core code for heart rate monitoring, spike detection, and mood logging.

+Goals completed this week:

+- Developed JavaScript code in Microsoft MakeCode to simulate BPM readings.

+- Created conditional logic to log “Stressed” or “Calm” based on BPM thresholds.

+- Designed LED feedback icons for each mood state.

+Reflections: The rolling average method worked well for detecting spikes.
+I added a 15% threshold to trigger “Stressed” mood.
+Timestamping events will be useful for future journaling features.
+I also realized the importance of visual clarity—LED icons need to be intuitive and emotionally resonant.

 ### A third-level heading